Douwe-Spaanderman/ReportAnnotationGUI/README.md

 - Load free-text medical reports from a CSV file
 - Automatically generate an annotation interface from a YAML task definition
-- Save validated annotations to a structured JSON file
+- Save validated annotations to a structured JSON file, and export back to CSV
 - Multi-user annotation support with individual tracking
 - Multi-report annotation support